Travis

 travis console: This will get you into a Ruby IRB session on the Platform.

-Cancelling or Resetting Stuck Jobs #
+Cancel or Reset Stuck Jobs #

 Occasionally, jobs can get stuck in a queued state on the worker.
 To cancel or reset a large number of jobs, please execute the following steps: